gklyne/annalist/documents/notes/Community_building_notes.md

 ## As of 2015-09-22

 Although Annalist development has been open from the outset, it has initially been conducted as a personal project with limited wider engagement.
-Using Annalist with the [FAST](http://www.semanticaudio.ac.uk/) and [CREAM](https://blog.soton.ac.uk/cream/) projects has provided much valuable feedback to guide its development, but this collaboration has not been so far pressed beyond using Annalist as an information model prototyping tool.
+Using Annalist with the [FAST](http://www.semanticaudio.ac.uk/) and [CREAM](https://blog.soton.ac.uk/cream/) projects has provided much valuable feedback to guide its development, but these collaborations have not been so far pressed beyond using Annalist as an information model prototyping tool.

 A longer term goal has always been to try to develop Annalist as a community open source project.
 The rough plan has been to develop the system to a viable "version 1" release, and then to promote its use more widely.
-A concern has been that starting promotion too early, before it can readily be used by its target audience, will result in potential; users being turned off by poor early experiences.
+A concern has been that starting promotion too early, before it can readily be used by its target audience, will result in potential users being turned off by poor early experiences.

 ## Community building strategy